csalyk/git_github_tutorial/Tutorial.md

 ```
     git status
 ```
 to see which files git thinks have been modified, and which branch you’re on.
 By default, you’ll be on the “master” branch.
 (This is important for version control, which I won't be covering here.
-But if you were trying out different versions of code, you would create other branches with different names.)
+But if you were trying out different versions of code, you would create other branches with different names).
 After this, type:
 ```
-    git commit -m “Initializing directory”
+    git commit -m "Initializing directory"
 ```
 to commit (save) your changes.
 The -m means you are adding a message to your commit, and the message is given in the quotes.

 * **Step 3 (for the instructor):** Get your new package onto GitHub.

   -Go to Github and login.

   -In the upper right, click + symbol to add a repository.
 Write the name of your repository (the same as the name of your local package name).
 Do NOT add any init files, README files, etc. to this repository when requested, since you already have them in your local directory, and you don’t want GitHub to get confused.